 Cáceres, with a population of 96,000 people is the second largest city in Extremadura (after Badajoz).
 It has all facilities.
 There are several supermarkets on or near the Camino entering the city (on the way out of the city there are none).
-In the centre there are supermarkets on Calle Ceres and on Calle Antonio Silva, off Avenida España.
+In the centre (but NOT on the Camino) there are supermarkets on Calle Ceres and on Calle Moret.
 At the north end of Plaza Mayor is a pharmacy.
 From Plaza San Juan, down Calle San Pedro are banks, with more banks on Avenida de España.
 On Calle Pintores is a City Decathlon and several other shops selling hiking gear and shoes.
-The Tourist Information Office is in the old city opposite the cathedral.
+The Tourist Office is in the old city opposite the cathedral.

 The full Walking Guide to the Vía de la Plata has the following: